 Security teams should consider setting up forensics retainers with outside firms that clearly define SLAs, response, and cost.
 And this arrangement needs to take place before attacks happen.
 The last thing anyone wants is to scramble for help as an attack is occurring.

 As for data, it’s important to note the “ask” here: You need to know how data will be restored, as opposed to simply backed up.
 If data is backed up, that’s good.
 But if it takes several hours (or days) to be restored, that’s not good at all.
-While ransomware trackers have all of your mission-critical data locked up, do the C-suite and employees really expect everything to grind to a halt?
+While ransomware attackers have all of your mission-critical data locked up, do the C-suite and employees really expect everything to grind to a halt?

 Consider engaging in a discussion with the CISO about the benefits of tiered security architectures and “data bunkers,” which can help retain large amounts of data and make it available immediately.
 Understand what the restore process looks like, what will be manual, and how long it could take.